dancurrotto/dotnet-core-simple/src/dotnet-core-simple-web-ui/kubernetes/commands.md

     Apply the deployment.

-    You should see the updated values.
+    You should see the updated values in the web ui.